grodansparadis/vscp-simulator/docs/introduction.md

 # Introduction

+This manual is `Work in progress` and will be updated as the project progresses.

 The VSCP simulator is a software package that can simulate a VSCP node.
 The application can simulate both a level I and a level II node and can work both in bootloader mode and in firmware mode.
 The simulator can be used to test and debug VSCP applications and is a valuable tool for developers and testers.
 Typical use is to validate software solutions.

 The simulator is written in C++ and is available for Windows, Linux, and MacOS.
 It is open-source and can be downloaded from the [vscp-simulator GitHub repository](https://github.com/grodansparadis/vscp-simulator).